Back to projects

 Tech stack

-For my homelab setup, the Raspberry Pi 5 serves as my main server.
-I run a combination of Docker containers for various services, including home automation, media streaming, and personal projects.
+For my homelab setup, the Raspberry Pi 5 will be my main server.
+I plan to run a combination of Docker containers for various services, including home automation, media streaming, and personal projects.
 Its flexibility and low power consumption make it an ideal choice for continuous operation.
+And of course, I will use kubernetes to orchestrate my containers, ensuring efficient resource management and scalability.

-To solve this, the VPS acts as my load balancer.
-It listens on port 80 and routes incoming requests to the appropriate endpoints on my home server, which are organized by port and accessed via my router's public IP.
+The VPS will act as my load balancer.
+It will listen on port 80 and route incoming requests to the appropriate endpoints on my home server, organized by traefik hostnames and accessed via my cloudflared tunnel or just using port-forwarding from my router's public IP.

 I'm excited to keep expanding my setup with more sensors and to explore further automation using Home Assistant.
-Stay tuned for more updates as I dive deeper into the world of Raspberry Pi and smart home technology!
+I might even try to run and train my own AI model once I finished building my PC.
+Stay tuned for more updates as I dive deeper into the world of homelab and some smart home technology!